A hypothetical upper bound for the solutions of a Diophantine equation with a finite number of solutions

 {\em Note that if a Diophantine equation is solvable, then we can prove it, since we will eventually find a solution by searching through the countably many possibilities (but we do not know beforehand how far we have to search).
 So the really hard problem is to prove that there are no solutions when this is the case.
 A similar problem arises when there are finitely many solutions and we want to find them all.
 In this situation one expects the solutions to be fairly small.
 So usually it is not so hard to find all solutions; what is difficult is to show that there are no others.} 0.2truecm

 That is, mathematicians are intuitively persuaded that solutions are small when there are finitely many of them.
 It seems that there is a reason which is common to all the equations.
-Such a reason might be Conjecture~\ref{con1} whose consequences we have already presented. \begin{theorem} ~(\cite{Browkin1},~cf.~\cite{Browkin2})~ If $n \geq 10$, then $1156 \cdot 2^{n-10}>2^n$ and there exists a system $S_n \subseteq E_n$ which has precisely $1156 \cdot 2^{n-10}$ solutions in integers $x_1,\ldots,x_n$. \end{theorem}
+Such a reason might be the Conjecture whose consequences we have already presented.